Master of Orion (1993) Alkaris

 - Organic Technology: Are said to mainly utilize this, slowly growing to perfection whatever devices they need.
 While this results in less environmental damage, and well crafted devices, it does not compete well with the mass production industrial techniques of other species in warfare.

-- Space Elves: more of a type 2.
-The species is said to have a great deal of skill at helping others get along.
+- Space Elves: The species is said to have a great deal of skill at helping others get along.

 - Starfish Aliens: The Imsaeis look like jellyfish, the Eoladi are baglike floating worms.

 An aquatic species, much more aggressive than the Trilarians.
 Said to be an offshoot of Trilarians despite looking very different (Looks like a nautilus, a.k.a. aquatic snail looking creature with cephalopod tentacles.).
 Raas and Grendarl

 Offshoots of the Sakkra, the Raas were created as slaves, the Grendarl as warriors.
 They split from the Sakkra after a Raas rebellion, which the Grendarl were expected to defeat.
 Tachidi

 A slightly more creative version of the Klackon.
 (Though still not that great of researchers.)

 - Insectoid Aliens: They are still insectoids, looking more like beetles than ants.

 A sentient, parasitic species, that takes over other the bodies of other intelligent species.
 Strong on most stats, but they do not start as member of the senate and have very poor diplomacy.
 They also gradually replace other alien species if sharing a planet.

 - Meat Puppet: What the Ithkul use their hosts for.

 - Puppeteer Parasite: The Ithkul themselves, as well as the other Harvester races in the backstory.
 The Ithkul are actually the least dangerous of them all.